aio-libs/aiokafka/docs/examples/local_state_consumer.rst

   * We implement ``RebalanceListener`` to dump all counts and offsets before rebalances.
 After rebalances we load them from the same files.
 It's a kind of cache to avoid re-reading all messages.
-  * We controll offset reset policy manualy by setting ``auto_offset_reset="none"``.
+  * We control offset reset policy manually by setting ``auto_offset_reset="none"``.
 We need it to catch OffsetOutOfRangeError so we can clear cache if files were old and such offsets don't exist anymore in Kafka.